-Warning: This information is very old and it is quite likely out of date or incorrect.
+Warning: This is from 2010 or earlier.
+That’s extremely old!
+It is quite likely out of date or incorrect.

 How to make a Linux to DOS/Windows Cross Compiler

 I wanted to be able to compile stuff on my K6-3 Redhat Linux box that would run on my P2 Windows box.
 The lack of information I found on doing this made me want to write this.

 “Target” means the computer that you will be compiling programs for.
 In my case, the target was my Windows computer, “i686-pc-dosdjgpp.”

 Some sites I found helpful: